 When and where is the announcement and award ceremony held?

 Typically, the laureate(s) is announced each March, and the official award ceremony is held that spring at a significant site throughout the world.
-As the ceremony locations are usually chosen each year prior to the Laureate is selection, there is no intended connection between the Pritzker Prize laureate(s) and the ceremony site.
+As the ceremony locations are usually chosen each year prior to the Laureate selection, there is no intended connection between the Pritzker Prize laureate(s) and the ceremony site.